wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 To complicate things even more, instruction prefixes can be applied to add extra features or to change the semantics such as operand size. zSim does not model decoding latency of prefixed instructions.
 Prefixes themselves, however, are still modeled, such that a prefixed instruction may lower the decoding bandwidth by occpying more storage.

+zSim models the pre-decoder using three cricial paremeters: Block size, maximum instruction per cycle, and maximum number of pre-decoded bytes per cycle.
+The pre-decoder reads instruction memory in 16-byte blocks.
+It will not proceed to fetch the next 16 byte before finishing all instructions in the current block.
+Within a block, at most 6 instructions or 16 bytes (i.e. entire block) can be processed in a cycle, whichever is reached first.